pzingg/todo_absinthe/README.md

 and is available at https://github.com/evancz/elm-todomvc

 This version adds data persistence via the Elixir backend.
-The Elm frontend communicates with the backend over Phoenix "channels" (WebSockets with a clearly defined protocol) in both directions.
+The Elm frontend communicates with the backend over Phoenix channels (distributed WebSockets with defined message and broadcast protocols) in both directions.

 ## Building the Elm Frontend